 A corn tortilla stuffed with meat, then rolled up and covered in a red chile and tomato sauce is a traditional, authentic enchilada.
 Today, the term “enchilada” is used for any blend of meats and cheese rolled into a tortilla and covered with a chile sauce.

 Enchiladas are one of my favorite foods.
-They are so comforting and can be prepared so many different ways from classic Enchiladas to a layered Casserole to Soup.
+They are so comforting and can be prepared so many different ways from classic Beef Enchiladas and Chicken Enchiladas to a layered Enchilada Casserole to Chicken Enchilada Soup.
 I’ve even made a breakfast enchilada casserole!
 The flavors are so inviting and you can spice it or keep the heat level mellow.

 How to Make Green Chile and Sour Cream Chicken Enchiladas